Eric T. Ricchetti, MD (Fellowship Director)

 Duration: August 1 through July 31

 This fellowship offers unique opportunities to the aspiring shoulder and elbow surgeon.
 Emphasis is divided between clinical patient care and research investigation.
 The preferred applicant will spend twelve months in a clinically-oriented program working on the services of Drs.
-Iannotti, Ricchetti and Evans, whose practice involves pathology and surgery of the shoulder and elbow.
-Time will also be spent with Dr. Mark Schickendantz, one of our sports medicine shoulder and elbow specialists.
+Ricchetti, Entezari, Ho, and Schickendantz, whose practice involves the full spectrum of pathology and surgery of the shoulder and elbow, including degenerative and sports medicine condition.

 At the completion of this fellowship program, the graduate should have a commanding knowledge of virtually all clinical problems related to pathology of the shoulder.
 The graduate will also be conversive in the latest publications related to disease of the shoulder and elbow.
 The diagnosis and management options of both common and unusual pathologic conditions related to the shoulder and elbow should be understood.
 The graduate is expected to be skilled in the surgical techniques consistent with the most currently available technologies.
 The graduate should be able to critically review and discuss orthopaedic research issues specifically related to the basic science and clinical science of shoulder related pathologies.